Lux-AI-Challenge/Lux-Design-S2/specs.md

 There are 4 kinds of weather events that occur on a predetermined schedule (given to the players at the start of the game, between 3 and 5 events).
 These events last 1 - 30 turns with marsquakes lasting 1 - 5 turns.

-* Marsquake - All robots generate rubble under them every turn (1/turn light, 10/turn heavy)
+* Marsquake - All [Robots](#robots) generate rubble under them every turn (1/turn light, 10/turn heavy) except those on top of [Factories](#factories).
 * Cold snap - 2x power consumption
 * Dust storm - 0.5x power gain
 * Solar flare - 2x power gain

 ## Day/Night Cycle

 The Day/Night cycle consists of a 50 turn cycle, the first 30 turns being day turns, the last 20 being night turns.
-During the day, solar panels replenish the power of all robots but during the night robots power is not recharged.
-Factories generate power each turn regardless.
+During the day, solar panels replenish the power of all [Robots](#robots) but during the night robots power is not recharged.
+[Factories](#factories) generate power each turn regardless.

 ## Resources